 Condition II.
 Completion of Hours Standard

-Based on the student’s enrollment status as of the “Last day to drop with refund” date listed on the class schedule, a student must complete 67% of the credit hours each semester and cumulatively.
+Based on the student’s enrollment status as of the “Last day to drop with refund” date, a student must complete 67% of the credit hours each semester and cumulatively.

 Condition III.
 Maximum Credit Hour Standard